A Single Day

 If you haven’t already managed a walk to the beach or the Clifftop Trail a few extra days will mean that you can start your day with beautiful sea views.
 Take care to look out for seabirds especially the diving gannets, and if you are lucky you might also spot a dolphin out at sea.
 A visit to the John Muir Country Park on the far side of Belhaven beach is also well recommended.
 If you have a car there is a large car park or buses pass by regularly from the town centre.

 To find out more about the history of Dunbar there is an excellent self-guided tour or if you are fortunate you might catch one of Roy Pugh’s guided tours on Friday afternoons in the summer.
-(Plans are underway to create an app for this tour later in 2020).
+(Plans are underway to launch an app for this early in 2022).
 If you have younger children with you then the Treasure Trail app is a fun and informative activity.

 John Muir, the American naturalist, is Dunbar’s most famous son and in 2019 a statue created by the sculptor Andy Scott was unveiled on the town’s outskirts.
 Walk to the “Dunbear” and you can combine this with an afternoon tea or lunch at the garden centre.
 (Find out more about John Muir in the Birthplace Museum on the High Street if you haven’t already done so).